 3. Make Sure You Pack Smart

-Think about what scuba diving equipment you will need to bring with you on the scuba dive trip.
-Most dive operators will ask you to provide your own dive computers and DSMB, which are often rented at a cost.
+Think about what scuba diving equipment you will need to take with you on the scuba dive trip.
+Most operators will ask you to provide your own dive computers and DSMB, which are often rented at a cost.

 This type of equipment usually works out to be cheaper to buy it outright rather than having to hire it on every trip.
 Baggage allowance is also another important thing to remember.
+Traveling with dive gear?
 Make sure you check with your airline or booking agents to see what weight and baggage allowance you are allowed to take with you.

 - Large Trolley Bag